-My father, an only child, remembers going over for dinners at Sandy’s boisterous house of nine brothers and sisters.
-Sandy would eventually marry Lois, his high school sweetheart, and when he was 25 years old, he went into the army little over two years.
-For the next thirty and a half years, he worked for Safeway, starting out as a produce clerk then as a clerk in the wine department for 15 years, the job that he enjoyed the most.
+My father, an only child, remembers going over for dinners at Sandy's boisterous house of nine brothers and sisters.
+Sandy would eventually marry Lois, his high school sweetheart, and when he was 25 years old, he went into the army.
+For the next thirty years he worked for Safeway, starting out as a produce clerk then moving into the wine department for 15 years, the job that he enjoyed the most.

-In his Martinez, California home, I sat down with Sandy.
+In his East Bay Martinez, I sat down with Sandy as he had his camp experience recorded for the first time.
 Lois tended to things in the kitchen as we talked.
-Behind him hung a photo of him from his days in the army, adorned with Hawaiian leis and peppered with well wishes and “Happy Birthdays” from friends on his 60th birthday.
+Behind him hung a photo of him from his days in the army, adorned with Hawaiian leis and peppered with well wishes and "Happy Birthdays" from friends on his 60th birthday.
 He is now 79.

 What do you remember from when you had to leave?
 Can you describe how you were living when the war began?